ndoit/Nibelheim/README.md

 compiler available to Mac.
 Go to the app store on Mac and search for Xcode.
 It should be the top result.
 Download and install, and agree to the license.

-Go to the terminal when finished installing and make sure you have gcc installed
+Go to the terminal when finished installing and make sure you have gcc installed.
+That's actually all you need from xcode.
 ```
 gcc -v
 ```